Wilhering Abbey: Buildings

-Church
+Abbey Church of the Assumption of Mary

 According to the German art historian Cornelius Gurlitt, "the abbey church of Wilhering is the most brilliant achievement of the Rococo style in the German-speaking world."
 It gives the impression that more decoration, colour, sculptures, paintings and stuccowork could not be found in a single place.
 The Baroque dream that heavenly light-heartedness and timeless happiness can be brought down to earth, a dream which in the Rococo period reached its nearly unrestrained climax, has come true at Wilhering.
 Moreover, all the individual elements are in harmony and seem to be connected in some way: the altars, the pulpit, the two organs, the choir stalls, the putti and the frescoes with numerous saints, with clouds and blue sky.
 These artists had a uniform feeling for style and taste.

 The ground-plan of the present church is the same as that of the old church from before 1733.
-Johann Haslinger, a little-known master mason from Linz, was entrusted with the building supervision by Abbot Hinterhölzl.
-This abbot engaged various freelance artists to carry out the programme for the decoration, which is recorded in a banderol in the ceiling fresco of the chancel: "Assumpta est Maria in caelum, gaudent angeli".
+The church was completely rebuilt in the Rococo style by Johann Haslinger of Linz, a little-known master mason from Linz, who may have been working from designs by Joseph Matthias Abbot Hinterhölzl engaged various freelance artists to carry out the programme for the decoration, which is recorded in a banderol in the ceiling fresco of the chancel: "Assumpta est Maria in caelum, gaudent angeli".

-The well-known Baroque painter Martino Altomonte, who was over eighty during this commission, created the altar-pieces within six years.
-According to a Cistercian custom, the high altar-piece is dedicated to the Assumption of Mary.
-The two anterior altar-pieces, placed nearest to the high altar, refer to Mary’s work in the Benedictine (left) and Cistercian (right) Orders.
+The well-known Baroque painter Martino Altomonte, who was over eighty during this commission, created the altar-pieces.
+He also designed the high altar.
+The high altar-piece is dedicated to the Assumption of Mary.
+The two anterior altar-pieces, placed nearest to the high altar, refer to Mary's work in the Benedictine (left) and Cistercian (right) Orders.
 The pictures on the two middle altars show the death of Saint Joseph (left) and the guardian angel (right).
 Both altar-pieces at the back are dedicated to the Fourteen Holy Helpers (die Vierzehn Nothelfer): the holy virgins to the left and the intercessors for agriculture to the right.
 The paintings represent Late Baroque Italian Classicism.